codedamn-ui/AI-NEWS-BOT/README.md

-This is a web app with integrated voice assistant in it created by using ALAN AI , React.js and Material UI.
+This is a web app with integrated voice assistant in it created by using Alan AI , React.js and Material UI.
 Its a news web app which delivers different categories of news to the users as per their voice command.

+As the title suggests , this project is based on AI integrated into a web-app.
+Alan is the perfect companion to your morning cup of coffee, when you’re too lazy to go up the web and scroll for some latest news.
+Alan is just a click away and can be directly controlled through your voice.
+He patiently listens to your queries and tries his best to fulfill all your demands.
+For instance, if you want some news on a particular category , Alan will fetch the news for you and also ask if you want it to be read out loud by him.
+He can fetch news from different sources all around the world and you can also target a specific term , For example – “Hey Alan , give me the latest news on PlayStation 5” and Alan would fetch it and display it to you.
+If you want Alan to open a certain news card for you (redirects you to the news source) just say, “Open number 3” or just “Open 3” , Alan is pretty dynamic which allows the users to be free with him and it also doesn’t bound Alan to just a few set of commands.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).